perrin4869/react-stay-scrolled/README.md

 Scrolls down the wrapper element, regardless of current position

-Can be accessed directly or via context
+Can be accessed by injecting into props with `scrolled` higher order component, called directly from a `StayScrolled` instance, or via context

 ## TODO